 Selling internationally is very complex but – as with most things – easy with help and appropriate training.

-- Research - to be sure they need your product or offering, or how much modification it may need to be accepted.
+Does it need modifying before being accepted?
 Does the colour offend or mean something?
 Red is lucky in China but what does it mean in other markets?
-Translations are important: is it law that you operate in the local language?
-Does your product use electricity voltage?
-And will the cost of these modifications make it prohibitive to sell to this market?
-Remember, it is much easier to fulfil a demand than to try and create one.
+Are you legally obliged to operate in the local language?
+Does your product use electricity voltage – and will modification costs make selling prohibitive?
+Remember, it’s much easier to fulfill a demand than try and create one.

-- Research - your trading name: can you use it in its current format?
-What does it mean locally, check its meaning in the vernacular too and, most importantly, is someone else using it?
+Can you use it in its current format and what does it mean locally?
+Check its meaning in the vernacular too and, most importantly find out if someone else is using it.
 Check the market’s attitude to copyright, design rights and trademarks.
-Find ways to mitigate the risk or don't start selling in this market; choose another.
+Find ways to mitigate the risk – if you can’t then choose another market to sell to.

 What is the infrastructure like away from the main cities?
 Are there any logistics headaches and would a lack of broadband jeopardise your product being delivered?
 Is your packaging sufficiently robust while still being attractive?
 These are just some of the many things to consider.